 Memorial of Saints Cyril and Methodius, Bishops

-Reflection for the day: “However tired and physically worn out I am, I will go with joy to that land; with joy I depart for the sake of the Christian faith.” — St. Cyril
+Reflection of the Day: “However tired and physically worn out I am, I will go with joy to that land; with joy I depart for the sake of the Christian faith.” — St. Cyril